DSkywalk/amsdos_tests/README.md

 # amsdos hacks

+Python utilities used to fix the games for [clean-cpc-db](https://archive.org/details/amstrad-cpc-clean-db).
+Explanation and usage also [in Spanish on youtube](youtu.be/qNPGfHlZm5g).

 ## amsdos_length_hack (deprecated)

 The idea is to be able to add machine code to a basic amsdos file.
 Our extra machine-code data is: